 Mass

 Cookware's mass matters because it affects both thermal conductivity and heat retention.
-The thicker and heavier cookware is, the better the thermal conductivity and heat retention.
+The thicker and heavier cookware is, the better the thermal conductivity and the heat retention.
 Thicker, heavier cookware takes longer to heat through (because, more mass), but once heated through, heat distribution tends to be very even.
-This is true especially for copper and aluminum (or clad) cookware, but true for other types of cookware, as well.
+This is true especially for copper and aluminum cookware, and clad cookware with a thick enough heating core, but true for other cookware, as well.

-Thicker, heavier cookware also has better heat retention, regardless of the material.
-Thus, thick copper will hang onto heat better than thin copper; if thick enough, it will have better heat retention than even some carbon steel or cast iron.
+Thicker, heavier cookware has better heat retention regardless of the material.
+Thus, thick copper will hang onto heat better than thin copper, thick aluminum will hang onto heat better than thin aluminum, and so on.

-Mass is easiest to measure by cookware's thickness, which is why we always give the wall thickness of clad stainless steel cookware.
-Wall thickness is also the easiest way to compare performance of different brands of cookware.
+Mass is easiest to measure by cookware's thickness, which is why we always give the wall thickness of clad stainless steel cookware in our reviews.
+Wall thickness is the easiest way to compare performance of different brands of cookware.

 To summarize: thick, heavy cookware will perform better than thin, lightweight cookware.
 So for the best heating performance, you should buy the heaviest cookware you can handle.
 (It will also be more durable.)